An Insider’s Guide to Kong Lor Cave in Laos [2024]

 Waterproof Pack We found that bringing a small dry bag came in handy for shedding layers once reaching the village on the other side and stowing the camera while getting on and off the boat.

 Photo Gear The majority of the journey occurs in extreme low-light conditions (you’re in a cave, after all), so don’t bank on getting a lot of amazing pics of the journey itself.
-A GoPro waterproof action camera is a good bet for capturing the experience, be it the daylight portions of the before and after, the illuminated portion inside, or the sounds and limited visuals of the ride through the cave.
+A waterproof action camera (like a GoPro) is a good bet for capturing the experience, be it the daylight portions of the before and after, the illuminated portion inside, or the sounds and limited visuals of the ride through the cave.
 Whatever you do, make sure to devote time to shutting off the camera and taking in the experience!

 Money!!!
 You’ll obviously want to bring enough kip to cover the costs of the boat journey and lodging, but you should also plan to bring a bit extra for a drink or snack at the snack shack on the other side.
 Keep in mind the nearest ATM is at the Lao Development Bank in Nahin, which may not be functioning.
 Best to stock up on cash in Vientiane or Thakhek before your journey.